cyberbyte53/SOC-22/Week-2/README.md

 ## Assignment

 This week's assignments would be a great leap more difficult than last week's.
 If you aren't able to complete them just as easily as last week's, do not lose hope.
-You can always ask for help in the Telegram channel.
+You can always ask for help in the whatsapp.
 We are making two separate versions of the assignment for that purpose!

 * The first version would have a basic coding architecture ready for you, and you'll only have to implement various functions (we'll also tell you what these functions are supposed to do!)